Kathleen Dieckmann, MD (Chief Resident)

 Lisa grew up in Maine and looks forward to establishing a rural family medicine practice here.
 She credits early exposure to disparities in access to healthcare and education with fueling her desire to care for the underserved.
 Lisa has a particular interest in integrative health care and geriatric and palliative medicine.
 She brings to Maine-Dartmouth a background as an educator and educational leader.
 Her prior work experiences include teaching English and science at the middle school, high school, and adult education levels; directing summer camps at the Maine School of Science and Mathematics in Limestone; and serving as CEO and President for the MSSM Foundation.
 She has a bachelor’s in biology and English from Middlebury College and a master’s in teaching from the University of Louisville.
 As a medical student at WVSOM, Lisa was a leader in student government, coordinated the TOUCH program, and contributed her time for a number of community and school events.
 Her personal interests include traveling, hiking, hobby farming, cooking, yoga, and spending time with family.

-Diana Stade, MD
+Dianna Stade, MD

 Tufts University School of Medicine

-Diana is a Maine native with a genuine passion for improving quality of life for her patients.
+Dianna is a Maine native with a genuine passion for improving quality of life for her patients.
 She holds an undergraduate degree in managerial economics from Bentley University in Waltham, MA and worked in healthcare finance and grants management before founding a continuing medical education grants consulting business.
 While managing her business, she was also employed as a research assistant at Brigham and Women’s in Boston and co-authored a number of publications in medical informatics stemming from her participation in the design and development of a patient-centered electronic communication platform at the bedside.
-Diana matriculated into the Maine Track Program of Tufts University School of Medicine, where she was recognized as a leader in community service and served on the executive board of the Maine chapter of Primary Care Progress, a national organization focused on advancing primary care through leadership development and community building.
+Dianna matriculated into the Maine Track Program of Tufts University School of Medicine, where she was recognized as a leader in community service and served on the executive board of the Maine chapter of Primary Care Progress, a national organization focused on advancing primary care through leadership development and community building.
 She is a practitioner and instructor of yoga and enjoys swimming, backcountry camping, snowboarding, carpentry, home design, and travel.